 On weekly basis do the following:

 - Find a problem.
 Contemplate an experiment to alleviate the problem.
 Run the experiment.
-Analyse the results.
+Analyze the results.
 Repeat.

 - Meet coach or mentor.
 You may need to use budget for that.
 Repeat.